MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/encryption/vdc-encryption.md

 Azure Key Vault is the primary mechanism for managing encryption within a VDC.
 Keys stored in Key Vault can be used to encrypt storage assets, secure PaaS services, or individual applications.
 Authorized applications and services within a VDC can use but not modify keys stored in key vault, while only key owners can make those changes through Key Vault.

 In-line with the design and access model of a VDC, separate key vault instances are deployed in the hub and each of the spokes.
-The hub key vault is managed by the central SecOps role and stores secrets, keys, and certificates for use with hub resources and other centrally managed encryptions purposes.
-Control of spoke key vaults is delegated to the individual DevOps teams responsible for the spoke workload.
+The hub key vault is managed by the central IT security operations team and stores secrets, keys, and certificates for use with hub resources and other centrally managed encryption purposes.
+Control of spoke key vaults is delegated to the teams responsible for managing the spoke workload.

 ## Next steps